 What About Other Camera Modes?

-Many of the entry-level and semi-professional cameras have other modes such as “Portrait”, “Landscape”, “Macro”, “Sports” and “Night”, depending on the camera (professional cameras do NOT have these modes).
+Many of the entry-level and semi-professional cameras have other modes such as “Auto,” “Portrait”, “Landscape”, “Macro”, “Sports” and “Night”, depending on the camera (professional cameras do NOT have most of these modes).
 I won’t go through any of these modes for three reasons:

-- They are simply a combination of the above four modes plus some camera-specific settings
+- They are simply a combination of the above four modes plus a shift in whatever direction the camera guesses is correct (like a faster shutter speed if “Sports” is set).

 - Different cameras have different custom modes and you should not get used to any of them.
 If you ever switch to a different camera brand or get a professional camera, you might get lost, just because you relied too much on a specific custom mode.

-- All of these custom modes are evil :) Stop using them and learn the four main camera modes explained in this article.
+- All of these custom modes are evil!
+They don’t give you any real control over how your photo turns out, just the illusion of control.
+Stop using them and learn the four main camera modes explained in this article instead :)

 If you have any questions or feedback, please post your comments in the comments section below.